Money and duty free for Argentina

 Overview

-You should declare upon arrival items that might not be considered part of normal luggage (such as expensive camera equipment or musical instruments) and show the declaration on departure.
-A licence is required for firearms and ammunition for hunting purposes.
-You must declare gold.
+Travellers should declare items that might not be considered part of normal luggage (such as expensive camera equipment or musical instruments) upon arrival and show the declaration on departure.

 Banned Imports